Home Programming Building REST APIs with FastAPI: A Modern Python Web Framework Guide

 pip install python-jose[cryptography] passlib[bcrypt]

-Caution: Never hardcode secret keys or passwords in your source code.
-In a production application, always load SECRET_KEY, API_KEY, and database credentials from environment variables using python-dotenv or pydantic-settings.
-The hardcoded values here are for tutorial purposes only.
+Caution: Secret keys and passwords must never be hard-coded in source code.
+In a production application, SECRET_KEY, API_KEY, and database credentials should always be loaded from environment variables using python-dotenv or pydantic-settings.
+The hard-coded values here are for tutorial purposes only.
+For a broader treatment of containerising the API securely, see the related Docker containers explained guide.

 Middleware, CORS, and Error Handling

-As your API grows, you will need cross-cutting concerns like CORS support (so frontends can call your API), request logging, and global error handling.
+As the API grows, cross-cutting concerns such as CORS support (so that frontends can call the API), request logging, and global error handling become necessary.

 Adding CORS for Frontend Access